Vitorhgbds/TextEncoder/README.md

 # TextEncoder
-This program suited for read, write, encode and decode a text file.
+This program is suited for read, write, encode and decode a text file.

 # How it works
-First of all, you need fill the input.txt file with the message that you want.
+First of all, you need to fill the input.txt file with the message that you want.
 When the program starts two options are displayed in console: [0] to encode and [1] to decode a message.
 So the program will run the choosed command and display the result in console and write the out.txt file.

 # Thanks for reading ;)